cndaniel/enrollment-api/README.md

 # README
-a course registration api with rails 5
+a course registration api with rails 5 with Test Driven Development

 a TA-reference solution for fullstack job question 2